microsoft/TypeScript-Sublime-Plugin/README.md

    auto indent (such as when typing the Enter key).
 To have the TypeScript server supply auto indent, set the 'typescript\_auto\_format' setting to true in your Preferences.sublime-settings file.
+The plug-in does by default request TypeScript formatting upon typing ';' or '}'.
+You can turn off TypeScript formatting on these characters by removing the key bindings from the Default.sublime-keymap file in the TypeScript package.
+6. You can get TypeScript formatting for a line by typing 'ctrl+;'.
+   You can get TypeScript formatting for a document by typing 'ctrl+t, ctrl+f'.
+If a selection is present that same key sequence will format only the selection.
+You can get TypeScript formatting for a block by typing 'ctrl+}' from within that block.
+After formatting, the cursor will be placed outside the block, so that you can continue to type 'ctrl+}' to format the next outer block.
-6. On Mac, the plug-in looks for the installed node executable on the default system path + in the directory '/usr/local/bin'.
-If your node installation placed the node executable elsewhere, then add the 'node_path' setting to your Preferences.sublime-settings file.
+7. On Mac, the plug-in looks for the installed node executable on the default system path + in the directory '/usr/local/bin'.
+If your node installation placed the node executable elsewhere, then add the 'node\_path' setting to your Preferences.sublime-settings file.
-   The value of the 'node_path' setting should be the pathname of the node executable as in '/usr/myinstalldir/node'.
+   The value of the 'node\_path' setting should be the pathname of the node executable as in '/usr/myinstalldir/node'.